fieldrndservices/libssh2lv-nilrt-ipk/README.md

 4. Transfer the compressed tar file to the `/tmp` folder on the cRIO.

    ```
-   scp libssh2lv-nilrt-ipk.tar.gz admin@XXX.XXX.XXX.XXX:/tmp/
+   scp libssh2lv-nilrt-ipk-X.X.tar.gz admin@YYY.YYY.YYY.YYY:/tmp/
    ```

-   where `XXX.XXX.XXX.XXX` is the IP address, or host name, of the cRIO.
+   where `X.X` is the version of the release for the IPK and `YYY.YYY.YYY.YYY` is the IP address, or host name, of the cRIO.
 Note, the contents of the `/tmp` folder are deleted after each reboot/power cycle of the cRIO.
 5. Log into the cRIO via SSH.
 6. Navigate to the `/tmp` folder on the cRIO.